How to improve putting and get lower scores

 Alignment

-Then, take your stance so that your feet, knees, hips, and shoulders are parallel to the target line.
+2. Then set your feet, hips, and shoulders parallel to that line.

 Reading Greens